-- 2. Further to the investment and stock and bond selection process focus on the positive contributions that companies generate through their activities, products and services.
-The objective is to identify whether a company contributes to the sustainable transition within the framework of the UN Sustainable Development Goals: - demographic transition (reference to SDGs 3, 4 and 11) including the following activities: Access to basic products and services, Inclusion of seniors, Access to education, Access to housing and comfort, Public transport, traffic regulation; - the medical transition (reference to SDG 3) including the following activities: Access to medical care, Healthy nutrition and sport, Medical diagnostics, Fight against endemic diseases, Advanced medicine, Medical robotics, Personal care: - economic transition (reference to SDGs 9 and 12) including the following activities: Access to connectivity, Access to financial products, Certification, quality, product traceability, Sustainable infrastructure developments, Digitalization of commerce, Efficiency of the productive apparatus, Performance logistics, Sustainable tourism; - lifestyle transition (reference to SDGs 8, 9, 11 and 12) including the following activities: People safety, Artificial intelligence, Sustainable mobility, Circular economy, Sustainable packaging, Collaborative consumption, Eco-design; and - the ecological transition (reference to SDGs 6, 7, 12, 14 and 15) including the following activities: Treatment and efficiency of water management, Development of energy infrastructure, Waste recovery, Protection of marine biodiversity, Protection of terrestrial biodiversity, Sustainable agriculture
+- 2. Further the investment and stock and bond selection process focus on the positive contributions that companies generate through their activities, products and services.
+The objective is to identify whether a company contributes to the sustainable transition within the framework of the UN Sustainable Development Goals: - demographic transition (reference to SDGs 3, 4 and 11) including the following activities: Access to basic products and services, Inclusion of seniors, Access to education, Access to housing and comfort, Public transport, traffic regulation; - the medical transition (reference to SDG 3) including the following activities: Access to medical care, Healthy nutrition and sport, Medical diagnostics, Fight against endemic diseases, Advanced medicine, Medical robotics, Personal care;

-Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance.
+- economic transition (reference to SDGs 9 and 12) including the following activities: Access to connectivity, Access to financial products, Certification, quality, product traceability, Sustainable infrastructure developments, Digitalization of commerce, Efficiency of the productive apparatus, Performance logistics, Sustainable tourism; - lifestyle transition (reference to SDGs 8, 9, 11 and 12) including the following activities: People safety, Artificial intelligence, Sustainable mobility, Circular economy, Sustainable packaging, Collaborative consumption, Eco-design; and - the ecological transition (reference to SDGs 6, 7, 12, 14 and 15) including the following activities: Treatment and efficiency of water management, Development of energy infrastructure, Waste recovery, Protection of marine biodiversity, Protection of terrestrial biodiversity, Sustainable agriculture

 The abovementioned investment process which is binding aims to target a minimum threshold of 50% consolidated revenues of the entities included in the Sub-Fund's portfolio (excluding cash, derivatives and Money Market Funds).